Important COVID-19 travel guidance

 If you’re returning to the UK from overseas, you will need to:

 There are currently limited commercial options available to return to the UK from French overseas territories.
 See return to the UK from Guadeloupe.

 Several hundred British nationals visit Guadeloupe each year.
 Most visits are trouble-free.

 Crime levels are low, but you should take sensible precautions.
 See Crime

-The hurricane season in Guadeloupe normally runs from June to November.
-You should follow the advice of the local authorities and any evacuation orders.
+The hurricane season normally runs from June to November.
+You should monitor local and international weather updates from the US National Hurricane Centre and follow the advice of local authorities, including any evacuation orders.
 See Natural disasters

 UK health authorities have classified Guadeloupe as having a risk of Zika virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.